 Neurotech is a term that combines the words "neuro-" (relating to nerves or the nervous system) and "technology", and refers to products, systems, and services developed by integrating knowledge and techniques in neuroscience and engineering.
 It is also called Brain-Machine Interface (BMI) or Brain-Computer Interface (BCI) in the sense of technology that connects the brain and machinery (machines and computers).
 By measuring brain activity and estimating human intentions and conditions, it is possible to control machines or, conversely, to send stimulation to the brain from machines.
-These are also applied in technologies that aim to modulate brain functions, such as neurofeedback and neuromodulation and processing brain signals allows for the machine to be moved without physically moving.
-For example, people who are physically immobile because of illness or injury can now operate machines with BMI to supplement their physical functions, such as inputting text to convey their intentions, or moving robots.
-Additionally, BMI products have also been developed for entertainment purposes, such as controlling toys and drones, as well as avatars in games (Table1).
-Other applications of these technologies include neurofeedback (GQ2), which adjusts brain states, and neuromodulation (GQ3), which stimulates the brain to regulate brain function.
+These are also applied in technologies that aim to modulate brain functions, such as neurofeedback and neuromodulation.